vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-"He [^f105] assumes by His will a form that is immense and that is pleasing."
+"He [^f105] assumes by His will
+a form that is immense and that is pleasing."

 [^f105]: Viṣṇupurāṇa: 6-5-84
 </details>

 <details><summary>Español</summary>

-"He [^f105] assumes by His will a form that is immense and that is pleasing."
+"Él [^f105] asume por su voluntad
+Una forma inmensa y agradable ".
 </details>